We use cookies to try and give you a better experience in Freshdesk.

 0 Votes

-Aaron Reale posted 9 months ago
+Aaron Reale posted about 1 year ago

 Send to an aux, compress the signal and then set up a dedicated matrix on the audio out to Maestro.
 Once dialed in, it works great.